Services at Your Court

 Mediation is required whenever parents cannot agree on custody and/or visitation.
 Parents can ask their judge for a referral to FMC, or a judge may order the parties to participate in FMC services.
 Visit the Family Mediation Center page to learn more.

-The Family Violence Intervention Program is a cooperative effort between Family Court and Safe Nest, dedicated to reducing acts of domestic abuse in our community.
-The Family Violence Intervention Program provides assistance with filing applications for protective orders, information regarding court procedures, safety planning, and community awareness of domestic violence issues.
+The Temporary Protective Order office is a cooperative effort between Family Court and Safe Nest, dedicated to reducing acts of domestic abuse in our community.
+The office provides assistance with filing applications for protective orders, information regarding court procedures, safety planning, and community awareness of domestic violence issues.

-The Family Violence Intervention Program is located at the Family Courts and Services Center.
+The TPO office is located at the Family Courts and Services Center.
 For more information about this and other programs that assist domestic violence victims, please visit the Domestic Violence resource page.

 The Family Law Self-Help Center currently offers two free Ask-a-Lawyer programs – one for people with general family law questions, and one for people with questions about child support.
 The Ask-A-Lawyer programs offer self-represented individuals the chance to sign up for a short consultation with a lawyer free of charge.
 Visit the Free Family Law Ask-A-Lawyer page to learn more.